-- Does the aid offer support to the resting and active posture of the infant in all positions? (supine, prone and sidelying and variations thereof) - 2.
-Does the aid offer support of developing muscle tone by providing increased containment (or decreased) depending on individual needs of the infant? - 3.
-Does the aid provide support that allows movement against a dynamic surface/boundary versus a static or restrained position? - 4.
+- 1. Does the aid offer support to the resting and active posture of the infant in all positions? - 2.
+Does the aid offer support for developing muscle tone by providing increased containment (or decreased) depending on the individual needs of the infant? - 3.
+Does the aid provide adequate support while allowing movement against a dynamic as opposed to static surface or boundary? - 4.
 Does the aid support developing reflexes such as sucking, upper and lower extremity recoil, and palmar/plantar grasp? - 5.
 Does the aid provide circumferential support? - 6.
-Does the aid return to its resting state after stretched/pushed against to continue to support flexion at rest? (i.e. is there recoil?)
+Does the aid return to its resting state after stretched/pushed against to continue to support flexion at rest? (i.e., is there recoil?)

-MUSCULOSKELETAL:
+MUSCULOSKELETAL

-Birth that occurs before optimal fetal musculoskeletal maturation places infant at risk for atypical motor development.
-Preterm infants are prone to flattened postures, cranial molding, head/neck asymmetry, shoulder girdle retraction, hip abduction and overall patterns of extension.
-Incomplete development of bones, with altered ossification and density creates a vulnerability to fractures.
-Restricted positions and prolonged joint compression can lead to further developing iatrogenic deformities such as muscle shortening, or skeletal deformation.
+A birth that occurs before optimal fetal musculoskeletal maturation places the infant at risk for atypical motor development.
+Preterm infants are prone to flattened postures, cranial molding, head/neck asymmetry, shoulder girdle retraction, hip abduction, and overall patterns of extension.
+Incomplete development of bones, with altered ossification and density, creates a vulnerability to fractures.
+Restricted positions and prolonged joint compression can lead to further developing iatrogenic deformities such as muscle shortening or skeletal deformation.

 - 1. Can the aid support the infant's head in midline? - 2.
 Does the aid support the shoulder girdle in protraction? - 3.
-Does the aid support hands to midline/face/ mouth? - 4.
-Does the aid support the trunk in alignment and flexion? - 5.
-Does the aid support appropriate hip flexion? - 6.
-Does the aid provide appropriate pelvic tilt?
+Does the aid support hands to midline/face/mouth? - 4.
+Does the aid support the trunk in alignment and flexion?

-- 7. Does the aid support the knees and ankles in flexion and alignment? - 8.
-Does the aid restrict the infant in any way that is not age appropriate or neurodevelopmentally appropriate? - 9.
+- 5. Does the aid support appropriate hip flexion? - 6.
+Does the aid provide appropriate pelvic tilt? - 7.
+Does the aid support the knees and ankles in flexion and alignment? - 8.
+Does the aid restrict the infant in any way that is not age-appropriate or neurodevelopmentally appropriate? - 9.
 Does the aid allow joint compression while providing freedom of movement? - 10.
 Does the aid address prevention of cranial flattening? - 11.
 Does the aid facilitate symmetry in the musculoskeletal system? - 12.
 Does the aid allow individualized patterns of movement of the joints?

-SLEEP:
+SLEEP

 Sleep is vital for growth and neurodevelopment.
 The average daily sleep needs for premature infants less than 37 weeks is 17-20 hrs/day.
 Sleep in the NICU is interrupted numerous times per day due to environmental influences and practical provision of intensive care.
-Neurodevelopmental positioning aids can contribute to sleep by increasing comfort, decreasing motoric stress and increasing opportunities for self-regulation.
+Neurodevelopmental positioning aids can contribute to sleep by increasing comfort, decreasing motoric stress, and increasing opportunities for self-regulation.

 - 1. Does the aid promote shoulder rounding and hand to face/mouth for self-regulation? - 2.
-Does the aid support a return to flexion in the event that infant is startled? - 3.
+Does the aid support a return to flexion if the infant is startled? - 3.
 Does the aid shield the infant's eyes from direct bright light? - 4.
 Does the aid support deep sleep?

-ACCESSIBILITY/EASE OF USE:
+ACCESSIBILITY/EASE OF USE

 Infants are in constant interaction with their environment, seeking stability and homeostasis.
-The caregiver must be able to work within the macro and micro environment in a safe manner that supports efficient workflow while also meeting the needs of the infant and family.
-The aids chosen by caregivers or institutions must be age appropriate and support care interactions.
+The caregiver must be able to work within the macro and microenvironment in a safe manner that supports efficient workflow while also meeting the needs of the infant and family.
+The aids chosen by caregivers or institutions must be age-appropriate and support care interactions.
 Environmental adaptations that support brain development are the responsibility of the caregiver.
 (Within limits of existing physical space.)